Baseball cap: Finland

 The Finnish Police uses a baseball cap, which has mostly replaced the traditional side cap.
 It is marked with the police emblem and "Police" in Finnish and Swedish.

 Serbia

 Since its adoption in 2013, the Serbian Police wear a baseball cap as part of their service uniform.

 Slovenia

-In Slovenia, policemen on motorcycles wear baseball caps as a part of their uniform, when they remove the helmet.
+In Slovenia, police officers on motorcycles wear baseball caps as part of their uniform when they are not wearing their helmets.